jhollist/dc_r/jeff_dc_crib_notes_sql.md

     - query that returns year, species_id, and weight(kg) from surveys with largest weights on top.

 5. Order of execution
-    - The database will determine what is the most effecient way to run your query and this has some benefits
+    - SQL has a fairly specific order of operations and it isn't determined by the order in which we type the query.
-    - We can filter or order on things that aren't necessarily selected
+    - But we can filter or order on things that aren't necessarily selected, but this isn't always determined by order of operations
+    - in short, if it fails, look at the order as that may be the cause!
     - SELECT genus, species FROM species WHERE taxa = 'Bird' ORDER BY species_id ASC;

 ## Challenge